pttg24/pttg24/README.md

 ## Welcome 👋

-Hi, I'm Pedro Tiago Gomes!
+**Hi, I'm Pedro Tiago Gomes!**

 🟩🟡🟥

 I'm a software engineer from Portugal, driven by curiosity and a passion for technology.

+- 🌍 Based in Porto, Portugal
+- 💬 ping me about software development, systems design and architecture, design patterns, best practices and ... ... orienteering!

 Explore my GitHub projects and let's build something amazing!